-A National Advisory Committee has been established to provide expert guidance and advice regarding to the CBPATSISP.
+A National Advisory Committee has been established to provide expert guidance and advice to the CBPATSISP.
 The Committee coordinates activities across the consortium and provides high level advice to support suicide prevention initiatives for Aboriginal and Torres Strait Islander peoples and communities.
 It includes members representing the national consortium and other partners, as well as other organisations and individuals active in the field of Aboriginal and Torres Strait Islander suicide prevention.

 Professor Jill Milroy is Palyku from the Pilbara region of Western Australia.
 Jill is Pro Vice Chancellor Indigenous Education at the University of Western Australia and is the Director of the Poche Centre for Indigenous Health.